 “The strangest fish I’d ever seen,” said Rinnick.
 “I’d say it was as big as you!
 Do you think it had, what is it . . . saucy?”

-“It’s sorcery, you idiot,” corrected Finnick as he slapped Rinnick’s shoulder.
+“It’s sorcery, you idiot,” said Finnick as he slapped Rinnick’s shoulder.

 “It wasn’t the fish,” said Flynn at last.
 “There’s something in the water.”